SkylineCommunications/dataminer-docs/develop/TOOLS/TOOProtocolDevelopmentWithCICD/GitHub_Action_for_CI_CD.md

    ![Search for action](~/develop/images/GitHub_workflow_marketplace.png)

 1. Copy and paste the template code and fill in the required parameters.
-More information about the action itself can be found [here](https://github.com/marketplace/actions/skyline-dataminer-deploy-action)
+More information about the parameters and action itself can be found [here](https://github.com/marketplace/actions/skyline-dataminer-deploy-action).